IOGS-LEnsE/robotics-joycar/docs/source/index.rst

 |

-This platform was initialy designed to work with a *Micro:bit* microcontroller board that can be programed in *MicroPython*.
+This platform was initialy designed by **Joy-It** to work with a *Micro:bit* microcontroller board that can be programed in *MicroPython*.

+You will find more informations about the original Joy-It Car platform on the `JoyCar website <https://joycar.joy-it.net/en/>`_.

 Embedded electronics teached at **Institut d'Optique** for future photonics engineers is based on Nucleo board, including *STMicroelectronics* STM32 microcontrollers.
 A complete version of drivers for MBED-6 operating system is still in development.